stdost/retail_store_sales_forecasting/ReadMe.md

+# An update to Ensafi's Neural Network Approach to Seasonal FOrecasting - expansion of LSTM/CNN methods to further datasets
+We replicated a subset of Yasaman Ensafi's work with LSTM and CNN architectures to model seasonality in PyTorch.
+The same modeling approach was applied to 2 additional real world datasets, Case Shiller Home Price index and Susnspots dataset.

+From the original Ensafi Github Readme:
 # Neural Network Approach for Seasonal Items Forecasting of a Retail Store
 ## Context
 In recent years, there has been growing interest in the field of Neural Networks.
 However, research into seasonal time-series forecasting, which has many real-world applications, has produced varied results.
 In this repository, the performance of Neural Network methods in seasonal time-series forecasting has been compared with other methods.